Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## ErrorTypeEnum

 All possible causes for an [Error](#error) message, which can occur in the context of communication between server and Moderator-Client.
-These appliy both when establishing the connection and during the general course of the game.
+These apply both when establishing the connection and during the general course of the game.

 ``` csharp
 enum ErrorTypeEnum